ShuheZhang-MUMC/Wavelet-Forward-FPM/README.md

 ## How to use
-We release our MATLAB codes.
+We released our MATLAB codes.

+### Requirements
+MATLAB R2023b and newer.

+### Codes
+**USAF resolution testing target**
-Experimental results for the USAF target are available in the folder [USAF](https://github.com/ShuheZhang-MUMC/Wavelet-Forward-FPM/tree/main/Demos/USAF). <br>
+Experimental results for the USAF target are available in the folder [USAF](https://github.com/ShuheZhang-MUMC/Wavelet-Forward-FPM/tree/main/Demos/USAF). <be>
+These images were collected when illuminated by white light LEDs, so there is very low coherence.
+A total of 225 images were collected.

+**Fish gill sample**
 Experimental results for Fish gill are available in the folder [fish](https://github.com/ShuheZhang-MUMC/Wavelet-Forward-FPM/tree/main/Demos/fish_samples)
+These images were collected by RGB images, sequentially.
+The LED panel is a circular shape.
+A total of 93 images were collected.
 <br>

 ## Citation